ske2004/umcgi/README.md

 Put the main file at `cgi-bin/main.um` relative to the cwd of the cgi process.

 Route nginx requests to `127.0.0.1:9000`.
-Go to `/etc/nginx/sites-available/default` and add:
+Go to `/etc/nginx/sites-available/default` and add inside `server` block :

 ```
 location / {